YousefKabo/DarkStone-py/README.md

 <br />

-### Hey i'm Darkstone Gald to see you here! &nbsp;
+### Hey i'm Kabo Basha Gald to see you here! &nbsp;

 I am a passionate self-taught programmer from Saudi Arbia.
  - 🌱 I’m currently learning EJS
-- 📫 Add Me On Discord?
-DarkStone#0001
+- 📫 Add Me On Discord? yousefkabo#9528
 - 🥅 2021 Goals: Watch more por*

 **Languages and Tools:** &nbsp;